A Personalized Dialogue Generator with Implicit User Persona Detection: Discussion

 \subsection{Analyzing Latent Variables}

 One assumption is that individual persona features could be classified in latent space.
-Additionally, the previous research \cite{zhao2017learning} has identified that the posterior network can grasp the clustering of high-dimensional discrete samples.
-Thus, we want to check if the perception variable can be learned in the explainable collections.
-All profiles in the training set are classified into six categories by employing a pre-trained zero-shot model \cite{lewis2020bart}.
+Additionally, previous research \cite{zhao2017learning} has identified that the posterior network can grasp the clustering of high-dimensional discrete samples.
+Thus, we wanted to check if the perception variable can be learned in the explainable collections.
+All profiles in the training set were classified into six pre-defined categories by employing a pre-trained zero-shot classifier \cite{lewis2020bart}.
+The classifier calculates the probabilities of category attribution in the manner of building profiles and categories into premise-hypothesis pairs \cite{yin2019benchmarking}.
 Figure \ref{g4} visualizes the posterior perception variables in 2D space using t-SNE \cite{van2008visualizing}.
 We discovered that the latent space learned by $Z_p$ is correlated with the profile categories.
-Recall that perception variable is devised to refine the user’s implicit persona, this result is in line with our initial conception.
+Recall that perception variable is devised to refine the user's implicit persona, and this result is in line with our initial conception.

-Then we study the impact of the fader variable in modeling response generation.
-Since fader variable aims to control the representation of implicit persona, we verify its effect on the generation by sliding the value.
-Specifically, we gradually boost $Z_\alpha$ from 0 to 1 instead of the prior network $p_\theta(Z_\alpha|C, Z_p)$ during inference.
-The proximity between the generated response and ground-truth profile is computed by P.Distance.
-Figure \ref{g5} reveals the test result that the proximity is an inverse correlation with increasing the value of the fader variable.
-Meanwhile, the length of generated response showed an increasing tendency due to the fader variable controlling the amount of persona information the model is attempting to represent.
+Then we studied the impact of the fader variable in modeling response generation.
+Because the fader variable aims to control the representation of implicit persona, we verified its effect on the generation by sliding the value.
+Specifically, we gradually boosted $Z_\alpha$ from 0 to 1 instead of the prior network $p_\theta(Z_\alpha|C, Z_p)$ during inference.
+The proximity between the generated response and ground-truth profile was computed by P.Distance.
+Figure \ref{g5} reveals the test result that the proximity had an inverse correlation with increasing value of the fader variable.
+Meanwhile, the length of generated response (the number of generated tokens in a response) showed an increasing tendency due to the fader variable controlling the amount of persona information the model was attempting to represent.